 Gets everything wet.
 While you can protect yourself and your equipment to some degree, eventually, if you are working in rain, you will get wet.
 Being that surveying is an outdoor activity, we are expected to dress appropriately for the weather.
 Short of a scuba dry suit, nothing really will keep you dry and as most of us know, when you’re cold and wet, you don’t perform well.

 Another aspect of rain is the mud it creates.
 Not only is it nasty and annoying, it can be slick.
 Mud isn’t the only thing rain makes treacherous to walk in.
 When leaves and pavement and leaves on pavement get wet they get very slick.
 It can be hard enough to walk, unencumbered, over these surfaces, but when you are carrying $10,000 worth of equipment, it is almost impossible.
-Some have many problems without the right covering from the rain and ruining the rest of the surfaces.
-Good thing is that with Kodiac Clean Pressure Wash you can have it as clean as you want.

 One issue of rain is that just because it isn’t falling from the skies anymore, it can “rain” in the woods for hours afterwards.